Struggling to go greener with your diet? I know — it’s tough. But you’re not alone.

 My tip is to keep your mind open, experiment, and accept that there will be some trials and errors, and that’s totally fine.
 My curiosity for different national cuisines certainly comes in handy as I’m learning to cook plant-based meals from all around the world so that my diet is green and varied and fun — which means never boring.
 So Gemini, IKR.

 My diet is about 90% plant-based, and I eat a plant-based diet during the workweek and vegetarian on the weekends.
 I have married my plant-based eating with my urban homestead lifestyle by growing and preserving all my own vegetables, fruits, and medicinal herbs, so I tend to eat almost all organic vegetables out of my backyard garden during the growing season.

 My health has improved greatly: my mood and mental health is better; my daily blood glucose levels are now in normal range.
 My gastroparesis has resulted in no abdominal pain and fewer nausea days and hospitalizations.

 As a tip, I’d recommend trying to find a way to ease into this way of eating and make it fit into your lifestyle, including traveling and on-the-go (I wrote an article about it).

 Other than that: have an accountability partner, always read the ingredients of packaged foods, and avoid GMO and substituting meat for carbs!

 We’re all human, and we’re all striving to do better.
-Take this one step at a time, use the tips in this article, chat to your green-minded friends — and do this like a boss.
+Take this one step at a time, use the tips in this article, chat to your green-minded friends, check out our other healthy eating sources — and do this like a boss.